Pixadus/pixadus.github.io/content/day25.md

 Hello, you -

-Following the news about the tent theft, I've recieved assistance from so many unexpected quarters, from you - sufficient to fully recover from the loss of it.
+Following the news about the tent theft, I've recieved assistance from so many unexpected quarters - sufficient to fully recover from the loss of it.

 I do not know how to adequately express my graditude for this generosity.
 Which sucks, because I want to hug each and every one of you and laugh and cry.